 Does Medigap Cover Physical Therapy?

-All Medigap plans pay for all or part of your physical therapy coinsurance and copays, however only only Medigap plans “C” and “F” cover your Part B deductible.
-Plans F and Plans G will cover all excess charges as well.
+All Medigap plans pay for all or part of your physical therapy coinsurance and copays.
+However, only Medigap Plans C and F cover your Part B deductible.
+Plan F and Plan G will cover all excess charges as well.

 Does Medicare Advantage Cover Physical Therapy?

-Medicare Advantage (MA) does cover physical therapy, however, since MA plans are not standardized you’ll have to research exactly how.
+Medicare Advantage (MA) does cover physical therapy.
+However, since MA plans are not standardized each plan can cover it differently.

-For further questions call a Senior65 agent at 800-930-7956 or click here to read our article Does Medicare cover Chiropractic and Acupuncture?
+For further questions call one of our licensed agents at 800-930-7956 or click here to read our article Does Medicare cover Chiropractic and Acupuncture?